3L0C/wk/README.md

 # Dependencies

 - C compiler
-- scdoc to generate man pages
+- scdoc to generate man pages (optional)

 All runtime dependencies below are searched with `pkg-config`.